How is Santa Clara County Probate Real Estate Impacted by COVID-19?

 - Conservatorship matters scheduled on Tuesday afternoon will continue to be heard however only emergency or urgent matters will be heard.
 All others will be continued.

-- Parties to appear by telephone.
+- Parties are to appear by telephone.

-- Conservator and Conservatee appearance are waived.
+- Conservator and Conservatee appearance is waived.

 - If determined during the hearing personal appearance is necessary, the matter will be continued.